DenizOner/mibox_socket/README.md

 # Mibox Socket

-Mibox Socket — Xiaomi Mibox cihazını uzaktan kumanda olmadan "açmak" için bluetooth pairing (bluetoothctl) kullanan Home Assistant integration.
+Mibox Socket — Home Assistant integration using bluetooth pairing (bluetoothctl) to “turn on” the Xiaomi Mibox device without a remote control.

 ## Features
-- UI üzerinden konfigürasyon (MAC + isim)
+- Configuration via UI (MAC + name)
-- HACS uyumlu (custom repository olarak eklenebilir)
+- HACS compatible (can be added as a custom repository)
 - English default, Turkish translations included

 ## Requirements